XL2248/CPCC/README.md

 All MELD dataset[1] was selected and translated into Chinese by native Chinese speakers, who are post-graduate students majoring in English.

-**Note:** Following the annotation of BConTrasT[2], we assume 50% speakers speaking Chinese to keep data balance, therefore, the source and target text might be in English or German depending on the role.
+**Note:** Following the annotation of BConTrasT[2], we assume 50% speakers speaking Chinese to keep data balance, therefore, the source and target text might be in English or Chinese depending on the role.

 # Reference